P.16 Chapter Summary

 - Independent Variable:

-- The variable measured or observed in response to changes in the independent variable.
+The variable that is measured or observed in response to changes in the independent variable.

-- Tools for Control:
+Tools for Controlling Variables

-- Temperature: Use a water bath.
+- Temperature:

-- Range and Interval:
+Range and Interval

 Accuracy, Precision, and Replicates